- October 1, 2014

 Before you use your truck, inspect it.
-Make sure the truck is free of broken bolts, cracked seams and stress fractures, and check the chains to make sure they’re free of cracks and rust.
-Also, be familiar with your tow capacity, and make sure to stick to it.
+Make sure the truck is free of broken bolts, cracked seams, and stress fractures, and check the chains to make sure they’re free of cracks and rust.
+Also, be familiar with your tow capacity, and make sure to stick to them.
 Staying within your truck’s limits will help you keep control.

 Know how to safely hook up a vehicle.

 When hooking up a vehicle, block its wheels before disengaging the driveshaft or the brakes.

 If you have a remote control for the lift, boom, or winch, lock and secure it inside your truck until you’re ready to use it so you don’t accidentally activate it if it’s in your pocket or on the ground.
 And once you lift the vehicle, never work underneath it.